 Send a message for check availablility.
 Shibamata areas are open everyday from mid March -end November (10:00-16:00)

-I fully understand the challenges that many first-time travelers face when visiting Japan, especially in a busy city like Tokyo.
+I understand the challenges many first-time visitors face in Japan, especially when navigating the busy and complex city of Tokyo.

-I look forward to guiding you and helping make your visit to Japan truly memorable.
+I look forward to helping make your visit to Japan smooth, memorable, and deeply rewarding.

 Ken T.